 Aerospace and Defense

-One example is the thorough documentation that aerospace parts must pass through between the manufacturing process, and use in the field.
+One example is the thorough documentation that aerospace parts must pass through between the manufacturing process and use in the field.
 Making these types of fabricated and otherwise crafted products is not like making other products for consumer markets.
-Engineers and other professionals need to sign off on each individual piece, and document different details relevant to its properties and use in the field.
+Engineers and other professionals need to sign off on each individual piece and document different details relevant to its properties and use in the field.

 Home Improvement and Furnishings

-In between, these ERP tools may optimize planning in a plant, according to the product lines.
-They may assess how products would be manufactured, and how finished products would be stored.
+In between, these ERP tools may optimize planning in a plant according to the product lines.
+They may assess how products would be manufactured and how finished products would be stored.
 Many of them will have warehouse management modules, along with customer relationship management tools and order processing functionality.

 With all of these analytical tools, manufacturers will look at intake, creation and distribution of these types of products, which, as a rule, are very diverse.
-For example, furniture may be built for a show room, designed for home assembly, or shipped to a store in a manner that supports assembly in the retail space.
+For example, furniture may be built for a showroom, designed for home assembly or shipped to a store in a manner that supports assembly in the retail space.

-Companies have to work with government regulations, and make sure that pharmaceutical products are specially created in precise formulations with many environmental controls in place.
+One of the biggest focuses of manufacturing ERP software in pharmaceuticals involves quality control and support of quality standards.
+Companies in this industry have to work with government regulations and make sure that pharmaceutical products are specially created in precise formulations with many environmental controls in place.

 Food and Beverage Manufacturing

-They can also help with efficiency, by identifying value for cost in different business processes, and pointing out areas of waste where processes can be changed.
+They can also help with overall efficiency, by identifying value for cost in different business processes and pointing out areas of waste where processes can be changed.